bugmark/website/docs/pages/about.md

 In Q2 2018, our key objectives are to:

-1. support researchers with a flexible / extensible framework for experimental exercises
+1. build a flexible research framework for experimental exercises
 2. build and run three exercises with live traders
 3. build our first UI for public release
 4. integrate with one exchange for crypocurrency trading